 The subject line for your email should be: Anita B. Lawrence PhD Scholarship in Acoustics

-Please note, you will also be required to submit an Expression of Interest for admission to the PhD at UNSW Faculty of Arts, Design and Architecture.
-Please see here for more details.
+3: If selected for this scholarship you will then be directed to submit an Expression of Interest for admission to the PhD at UNSW Faculty of Arts, Design and Architecture.